 Secure disposal is the process of rendering data unreadable by any means whether it's paper or electronic.
-At the end of the useful life of any type of storage media from paper to computers, it is all of our responsibility to dispose of it properly.
+Even while we are working at home, at the end of the useful life of any type of storage media from paper to computers, it is all of our responsibility to dispose of it properly.
 Here is some helpful information to ensure you securely dispose of any type of media.

 Secure disposal of paper media: